Say the (code) word: Aaron Rodgers keeps burning teams on free plays

 Wouldn't the Atlanta Falcons -- and everyone else on the Packers' schedule -- love to know what it is?

-Between that and Rodgers' ability to draw defenders off side with his varying snap-count cadences, the Packers are a free play waiting to happen time and again.
+Between that and Rodgers' ability to draw defenders offside with his varying snap-count cadences, the Packers are a free play waiting to happen time and again.
 Since 2008, when Rodgers became a starter, he has three times as many touchdown passes on free plays than any other quarterback in the league.
 His career regular-season total hit a dozen in the season-opening victory over the Seattle Seahawks, who got caught with an extra defender on the field and then watched Rodgers fire a 32-yard touchdown pass to Jordy Nelson on the free play.

 Ex-San Francisco 49ers coach Jim Tomsula once said he had a tape "that's probably close to a game-tape long of [Rodgers] getting people offside and whipping that ball down the field."